 The Blue Fever team leads Techstars LA in “Mean Girls” style trust falls.

 “I see that my communication style isn’t working for you.
 Can you tell me more about that?”

 Empathy is grounded in seeing and feeling things from the point of view of the other.
 “Become the other person and go from there,” the saying goes.
 I like to think about empathy as perspective, rather than feeling, although feelings are involved.
 It’s about working to turn the lens around so you see things differently, as someone else does.

 Empathy allows us to learn from each other’s perspective and inspire one another to be better.
 When we are driven by empathy, our interactions become transformative, rather than transactional.
 The great thing about empathy is that it tends to spread and yes, you can get better at it.
 Empathy can be worked like a muscle.
 One simple exercise is active listening, but there are many others.

-As we kick off the application period for Techstars LA 2018, the first hurdle is the what and the where: we’re looking for transformative ideas addressing large markets, built by teams with hard skills.
+We’re looking for transformative ideas addressing large markets, built by teams with hard skills.
 But it’s the who and the why that really matter; teams with these seven qualities are where we’d like to invest.

 Anna Barber is the Managing Director of the Techstars Los Angeles Accelerator and a coach and advisor to founders.
 She has been a corporate lawyer, McKinsey consultant, product leader and entrepreneur in ed tech, retail, and e-commerce.
 She has led Techstars LA for over three years and is also a certified executive coach.
 Anna is on the Steering Committee for the All Raise LA Chapter and on the Advisory Board for Pledge LA.
 Find her @annawbarber.